altocodenl/tagaway/readme.md

 ### Todo beta

 - bugs
+   - **server: fix ERR_CONTENT_LENGTH_MISMATCH 206**
+      - script for fixing bymp4 on reconverted pivs, as well as stats
+      - figure out why checkConsistency didn't account for this
    - **server: investigate bug with piv with location but no geotags**
    - server: investigate 502 nginx error
    - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time